calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

     * Digital wisdom
         * is the ability of individuals and/or societies to make informed decisions in relation to the appropriate use and exploitation of information technology in all its forms

+### Group (30min)

+Return to your group breakout rooms and discuss
+* What implications will the citizenship guidance have for your teaching of Computing?
-Return to your group breakout rooms and discuss "Is digital citizenship my responsibility?
-How will this impact my future teaching?"
-(15min)
+* Is digital citizenship my responsibility?
+How will this impact my future teaching?

 Spokesperson from group (10min)